tatuylonen/wiktextract/README.md

 * ``glosses``: list of gloss strings for the word sense (usually only one).
 This has been cleaned, and should be straightforward text with no tagging.
 * ``nonglosses``: list of gloss-like strings but that are not traditional glossary entries describing the word's meaning
 * ``tags``: list of qualifiers and tags for the gloss.
-This is a list of strings, and may include words such as "archaic", "colloquial", "present", "plural", "person", "organism", "british", "chemistry", "given name", "surname", "female", and many othes (new words may appear arbitrarily).
+This is a list of strings, and may include words such as "archaic", "colloquial", "present", "plural", "person", "organism", "british", "chemistry", "given name", "surname", "female", and many others (new words may appear arbitrarily).
 Some effort has been put into trying to canonicalize various sources and styles of annotation into a consistent set of tags, but it is impossible to do an exact job at this.
 * ``senseid``: list of identifiers collected for the sense.
 Some entries have a Wikidata identifier (Q<numbers>) here; others may have other identifiers.
 Currently sense ids are not very widely annotated in Wiktionary.
-* ``wikipedia``: link to wikipedia page from the word sense/gloss
+* ``wikipedia``: link to Wikipedia page from the word sense/gloss
 * ``topics``: topic categories specified for the sense (these may also be in "tags")
 * ``taxon``: links to taxonomical data
 * ``categories``: Category links specified for the page